AnimusUNO/animus-social/docs/ARCHITECTURE.md

 ## Conclusion

-Sanctum Social's architecture is designed to be modular, extensible, and reliable.
+Animus Social's architecture is designed to be modular, extensible, and reliable.
 The system provides a solid foundation for building sophisticated AI agents that can operate across multiple social media platforms while maintaining high standards of performance, security, and maintainability.

 The architecture supports: